-As the country attempts to contain the spread of the coronavirus, the National Conference of Examiners (NCBE) announced its plans to offer the Uniform Bar Exam (UBE) on July 28-29, as well a completely separate UBE on a date to be decided this fall.
+As the country attempts to contain the spread of the coronavirus, the National Conference of Bar Examiners (NCBE) announced its plans to offer the Uniform Bar Exam (UBE) on July 28-29.
+The NCBE has also made bar materials available for September 9-10 and September 30-October 1 for states that decide to postpone the July exam.

 Like the rest of us, the NCBE is closely watching the spread of the coronavirus to see whether conditions improve to the point that it will be safe to administer the exam to tens of thousands of applicants.